LexMachinaInc/quadro/README.md

 3. Create a [Github Oauth App](https://developer.github.com/apps/building-oauth-apps/creating-an-oauth-app/)
    * Set the `Homepage URL` in the App to `http://localhost:3000`
    * Set the `Authorization callback URL` to `http://localhost:3000/oauth/redirect`
-4. Create an `.env` file in the root and add the following:
+4. Create an `.env` file in the root directory of your repo and add the following:

 ```
 SASS_PATH=node_modules:src